-ntp server Configures an NTP server. ntp update-calendar Automatically updates a harder (Optional) It is used to configure a device to the local clock reference mode. ntp master Configures the NTP master clock.
-(Optional) It is used to disable NTP. no ntp Disables all functions of NTP and clears all NTP configurations. ntp disable Disables receiving of NTP packets from a specified interface.
-(Optional) It is used to prevent unreliable clock sources from performing time synchronization interference on a device.
+ntp server Configures an NTP server. ntp update-calendar Automatically updates a hardware clock.
+(Optional) It is used to configue are a device to the local clock reference ntp master Configures the NTP master clock.
+(Optional) It is used to disable N ITP. no ntp Disables all functions of NTP and clears all NTP configurations. ntp disable Disables receiving of NTP packets from a specified interface.
+(Optional) It is used to prevent time synchronization interferen unreliable clock sources from performing ce on a device.
 Configuring NTP Security ntp authenticate Enables a security authentication mechanism.
 Authentication ntp authentication-key Configures a global authentication key. ntp trusted-key Configures a trusted key for time synchronization. ntp server Configures a trusted key for an external reference clock source.
 Configuring NTP Access (Optional) It is used to filter the sources of received NTP packets.
 Control ntp access-group Configures the access control rights for NTP.